a play by Lucia Franchi, Luca Ricci

 set design and direction Luca Ricci

-production Infinito Srl
+production CapoTrave-Infinito Srl

 In the shade of a living room, at coffee time on a sunny August Sunday, two notables of the place and the daughter of one of them meet together.
 All around, thoughts are already flying to the seaside and vacations, but some businesses remain to put in order.